jeon11/academic-kickstart/content/project/sap/index.md

 - Serve research findings to better **inform design decisions** in building comparison pattern.

 ## <h style="font-family:georgia"> Impact </h>
+- **Provided high-level recommendations** to address major user needs and pain points to stakeholders involving UX framework team, sourcing product team, procurement organization, PM, and dev team.
+- **Set the foundation** for the next step of research that involves ideation and concept testing.
+- **Established user-data driven design principles** for data comparison framework.
+- **Evangelized the user research process** by constantly involving stakeholders in regular meetings, user interviews, and collaborative workshops.
 - **Validated** major research findings that matched with previous research.
-- **Provided high-level recommendations** to address major pain points to stakeholders involving UX framework team, sourcing product team, procurement organization, PM, and dev team.
-- **Set the foundation** for the next stage of the design process which involves ideation and concept testing.

 ## <h style="font-family:georgia"> Research Questions </h>
 > <p style="font-size: 16pt"><mark><em>"What are the different use cases that involve comparing data in sourcing?"<br><br>